1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals who are involved in violence risk and threat assessment, regardless of their career stage.
-Whether you are new to the field or an experienced practitioner, the program offers foundational knowledge as well as advanced insights, with a particular focus on the structured professional judgment approach.
-Participants will gain practical skills for evaluating and managing potential violence in a variety of professional settings.
+This training is intended for mental health and allied professionals who are involved in violence risk and threat assessment, including those specializing in forensic psychology, risk assessment, or threat management.
+The program provides foundational knowledge, with a particular focus on the structured professional judgment approach, equipping participants with practical skills to evaluate and manage potential violence.

 • Experience Level